 Ben Weisman's notion of cross-cultural pollination was even more inspired than "Since Maggie Dooley Learned the Hooley Hooley".
 "Music for the film Blue Hawaii was a challenge," he recalled years later.
 "Because of the locale, I thought the music should have a Hawaiian flavor, but with a rock beat.
 At the time, the twist was very hot, and I found that the twist and the hula were perfect together.
 Out of that combination 'Rock-a-Hula Baby' was born."

 The twist meets the hula?
 How come nobody thought of that before?

 That Rock-A-Hula baby of mine...

-Alas, the Hill & Rangers rarely hit such heights again, to the point where, come the recording sessions for the Easy Come, Easy Go soundtrack in 1967, Elvis was reduced to complaining to the engineer: "What am I supposed to do with shit like this?"
-But he did the shit anyway, and in a couple of takes.
+Alas, the Hill & Rangers rarely hit such heights again, to the point where, come the recording sessions for the Easy Come, Easy Go soundtrack in 1967, Presley was reduced to complaining to the engineer: "What am I supposed to do with sh*t like this?"
+But he did the sh*t anyway, and in a couple of takes.
 As Elvis observed in another context: Weisman say only fools rush in...

-A year later Elvis was dead.
+A year later Elvis was dead: 1977, August 16th, round about Hawaii's Statehood Day as it happens.
 Weisman's tale is a rare anecdote freighted with premonition for a guy who by that stage in his life supposedly gave little thought to anything other than the next cheeseburger.
 Oh, to be the young King of just 15 years earlier and to have no more pressing problem than getting your hands on a compulsive hula lulu: